Profiled by Kelly Howell, 2013

 The next two children to be born, both daughters, Le Thi No (b.
 1986) and Le Thi Lanh (b.
 1988), have suffered like their older sister.
 They too were born without any apparent disorders, but as they grew, by age 10, the same strange symptoms appeared.
 Their parents say the disease only progresses, and there is no cure.
 The next three children to be born grew up without medical problems.

-The three affected children all respond to the sounds of their parents voices with smiles and sounds.
+The three affected children all respond to the sounds of their parents’ voices with smiles and sounds.
 According to Le Thanh Duc, his youngest daughter Le Thi Lanh can text very simple messages on a cell phone, even though she cannot speak.
 This may be evidence that the children still have some normal cognitive function that is masked by the paralysis.

 Le Thanh Duc is convinced that it was his exposure to AO in Da Nang that led to the family’s medical problems.
 However, he bears no ill will, preferring instead to leave the past alone and look forward to a better future that will allow him to better care for his family financially.
-He and his wife are totally preoccupied by caring for their sick children, although AEPD has been speaking with them about a micro-loan to produce fish sauce.
+He and his wife are totally preoccupied with caring for their sick children, although AEPD has been speaking with them about a micro-loan to produce a fish sauce.
 Such a business could be run from the home and allow the parents to continue to care for their children, while still earning some money to run the household.

 The Isolation of Agent Orange Families

 However, even this may not be enough.
 Le Thanh and his wife do not possess the medical skills to fully care for their children.
 The family lacks the transportation and funds to ensure that the children are seen regularly by a medical doctor or meet a medical emergency.
 The family needs expert advice, medical supplies, and medical care.
-Additionally, the Duc family does not mingle with the parents of other children in their community that also suffer.
+Additionally, the Duc family does not mingle with the parents of other children in their community that also suffers.

 According to the AEPD outreach worker that accompanied me, there are many families with Agent Orange children – enough to start a community support group.
 The problem is the social stigma that comes from having a family member with disabilities.
 It especially problematic when it comes to disabilities that might appear – to the untrained eye – to be caused by a contagious illness.